Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - When bilding a smart contract, first write down the goals to achieve.
 - A function must be payable - `payable` inorder to receive and store funds.
 - `require` keyword makes a specific condition to be met in the smart contract.
+- If you send a failed transaction you will have to use gas.
 -